 In order to qualify to race for karting, an individual needs to have a license.
 Depending on the region, either clubs or associations can provide the licenses.
 There are some situations where an insurance coverage is necessary.
 However, this is not always the case.
 Various countries have different requirements for licensing.
 In some situations, a capability tests is required.

 Karting is a low cost undertaking.
-The only cost-intensive measure has to do with setting up the facilities for competing best exemplified by building the circuit.
+The only cost-intensive measure has to do with setting up the facilities for competing.
 However, aside from this, the other associated costs are quite low budget.
 The costs of acquiring a license are quite low.
-Even when there are additional requirements, the additional costs cannot increase the expenditure associated with the sport.

-It is highly likely that the demand for karting will be perpetuated well into the future.
-Given the current trend, it is highly likely that people will start to appreciate the fun experience that is associated with the sport.
-The low costs associated with the sporting experience are expected to further motivate additional demand for the sport.
+The demand for karting will be perpetuated well into the future.
+The low costs associated with the sporting experience are expected to further motivate additional demand for the sport from racers and spectators.